Boris Johnson makes face coverings compulsory in England’s shops

 The senior Cabinet Office minister Michael Gove said on Sunday he did not believe they should be mandatory and that it was better to “trust people’s common sense”.

-However, during a visit to the London Ambulance Service on Monday, the prime minister offered the clearest signal he was going down the route of compulsion, saying the British government was looking at the “tools of enforcement”.
+However, during a visit to the London Ambulance Service on Monday, the British Prime Minister offered the clearest signal he was going down the route of compulsion, saying the UK Government was looking at the “tools of enforcement”.

+The Prime Minister has been clear that people should be wearing face coverings in shops and we will make this mandatory from July 24No 10 spokesman

 Ahead of Tuesday’s announcement by Mr Hancock, a No 10 spokesman said: “There is growing evidence that wearing a face covering in an enclosed space helps protect individuals and those around them from coronavirus.